Building a Model for Returns

 The mean log return simply answers the question "what growth rate, if compounded n=t/Δtn = t / \Delta t times, would result in the correct total growth?"

-You might not think that this difference is a big deal; for this sampling of SPY prices, we have only a difference of about 3.6%.
+You might not think that this difference is a big deal; for the period of SPY prices shown above, the two differ by only about 3.6%.

 But consider pathological cases where these two quantities have different signs.
 As it turns out, in markets, this happens all the time.
 I tested 252-day windows for 15 stocks, and for most stocks, a whopping 5% of their year-long windows exhibit this behavior – overall positive daily returns but with a negative total return!
 This should convince you that understanding the difference between these two growth rates is worthwhile.